MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention

 \subsection{Experiment Procedure}

 After all the participants signed the consent form, we held a 20-minute onboarding session online to familiarize participants with the research process and introduce the Android application.
-We explained in detail the meanings of each selection in the report interfaces (Step 2 and 3 in Figure \ref{fig:interaction-process}).
+We explained in detail the meanings of each selection in the intent report interfaces (Step 2 in Figure \ref{fig:interaction-process}).
 After the meeting, participants filled out the first SAS and self-efficacy questionnaires.
 The app was then deployed for a 5-week field experiment.

-Before users started using one of two versions of \textit{MindShift }(\textit{MindShift} and \textit{MindShift-Simple}), we provided participants with a tutorial explaining the three mental states (\ie boredom, stress, and inertia) that they need to report.
-This ensured that they had an accurate and consistent understanding of the mental states, which in turn improved the accuracy and reliability of the reported data.
+Before users started using one of two versions of \textit{MindShift }(\textit{MindShift} and \textit{MindShift-Simple}), we provided participants with a tutorial explaining the three mental states (\ie boredom, stress, and inertia) that they need to report. \review{To confirm their understanding, participants were asked to take a brief test on the understanding of mental states until they reached a score of 90\%.} This ensured that they had an accurate and consistent understanding of the mental states, which in turn improved the accuracy and reliability of the reported data.
 At the end of the experiment, participants received a compensation of \$50 for their time.